strongqa/howitzer_stat/README.md

 ## Limitations

-* It does not support many branches and environments
+* Not many branches and environments are supported.
-* It only support Cucumber scenario now
+* Currently only Cucumber scenario can be applied.
-* It is still required to be covered by unit tests(both client and server part)
+* The extension is to be covered by unit tests (both client and server part).
-* Demo web app with HowitzerStat is absent
+* The Demo web application with HowitzerStat is not available.

-Hopefully these limitations will be eliminated in upcoming releases
+We expect to eliminate these limitations in the upcoming releases.

 ## Contributing

-1. Fork it
+1. Fork the project.
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create a new feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create a new pull request.

 ### Development Environment

-* Create config/custom.yml with following properties:
+* Create `config/custom.yml` with the following properties:

 ```
 path_to_source: ./demo